Next-to-leading BFKL evolution for dijets with large rapidity separation at different LHC energies: Next-to-leading logarithmic BFKL approach to Mueller-Navelet cross section

-transforming to the $|n,\nu\rangle$ basis, and separating out the terms proportional $\beta_0 = 11 C_A/3 - 2n_f/3$ explicitly (as needed in the Brodsky--Fadin--Kim--Lipatov--Pivovarov (BFKLP) approach~\cite{Brodsky:1998kn}), one can get an expression for the \Cn coefficients of the expansion (\ref{eq:xs_cos_dec}). \begin{widetext}
+transforming to the $|n,\nu\rangle$ basis, and separating out the terms proportional to $\beta_0 = 11 C_A/3 - 2n_f/3$ explicitly [as needed in the Brodsky-Fadin-Kim-Lipatov-Pivovarov (BFKLP) approach~\cite{Brodsky:1998kn}], one can get an expression for the \Cn coefficients of the expansion (\ref{eq:xs_cos_dec}). \begin{widetext}

-\end{widetext} where $\bar{c}_{1,2}^{(1)}\equiv c_{1,2}^{(1)} - \Tilde{c}_{1,2}^{(1)}$ and $\Tilde{c}_{1,2}^{(1)}$ defined in Eq.
+\end{widetext} where $\bar{c}_{1,2}^{(1)}\equiv c_{1,2}^{(1)} - \Tilde{c}_{1,2}^{(1)}$ and $\Tilde{c}_{1,2}^{(1)}$ is defined in Eq.
 (30) of Ref.~\cite{Caporale:2015uva}. $\bar{\alpha}_s\chi(n,\nu)$ is the eigenvalue of the LL BFKL kernel. $\bar{\chi}(n,\nu)$ describes the diagonal part of the NLL BFKL kernel in the $|n,\nu\rangle$ basis not proportional to $\beta_0$.
 It is defined by Eq.
 (19) of Ref.~\cite{Caporale:2015uva}.
-For resumming large coupling constant contributions within the BFKLP approach~\cite{Brodsky:1998kn}, which is a non-Abelian generalization of Brodsky--Lepage--Mackenzie \cite{Brodsky:1982gc} optimal scale setting, one needs to change renormalization scheme from the \MSbar to the physical momentum subtraction \MOM scheme.
+For resumming large coupling constant contributions within the BFKLP approach~\cite{Brodsky:1998kn}, which is a non-Abelian generalization of Brodsky-Lepage-Mackenzie \cite{Brodsky:1982gc} optimal scale setting, one needs to change renormalization scheme from the non-physical modified minimal subtraction (\MSbar) scheme to the physical momentum subtraction (\MOM) scheme.
 The \MSbar and \MOM schemes are related by a finite transformation~\cite{Brodsky:1998kn,Celmaster:1979km}

 where $I\simeq2.3439$ and $\xi$ is a gauge parameter, which is set to zero (that corresponds to the Landau gauge), and $T^{\beta}$ and $\Tconf$ are the ${\beta}$-dependent and ${\beta}$-independent (conformal) parts of the transformation.